PhilChodrow/PIC16A/syllabus.md

 These are challenging times.
 From disease to internet access to political unrest, there are many reasons why you might struggle to complete your work on time.
 In awareness of this situation, PIC16A includes an large number of drops for homework, participation assignments, and quizzes -- around two weeks worth of drops in each category.
 Additionally, there are several opportunities to earn a substantial amount of extra credit.

 Research indicates that students of varying cultural backgrounds may feel more or less comfortable asking for extensions on assignments.
 Because of this, **I will generally not grant extensions** on assignments.
-If you are not able to complete an assignment on time, you will need to use of your drops.
-If you foresee that you will be unable to complete multiple weeks worth of assignments, then please contact me and we will find a route.
+If you are not able to complete an assignment on time, you will need to use one of your drops.
+If you foresee that you will be unable to complete multiple weeks worth of assignments, then please contact me and we will find a solution.

 ## Coding Problems

 If you are struggling with a problem on a homework assignment, or wondering about an in-class activity, you have several ways to get help.
 In approximate order, you should try:

-1. Posting your question on the class discussion forum.
+1. Posting your question on the class discussion forum AND/OR asking your Discussion group members.
-2. Attending the next MWF lecture period, which I will often use for Q&A.
+2. Attending the next MWF lecture period, which will often be used for relevant examples or Q&A.
-3. Attending the office hours of either myself or the TA.
+3. Attending the office hours of either Kirill or myself.

 ## General Academic Concerns